Fast, Discreet and Completed Today: 07427 626686

 How Many Mining Bees Do I Have?

-Although mining bees do not live in colonies, it can sometimes be difficult to imagine this is the case when your lawn has hundreds or thousands flying and crawling all over it.
+Although mining bees don't live in colonies, it can sometimes be difficult to imagine this is the case.

 What's happening can be a result of decades of generations of these bees using the same area of suitable soil, year after year, resulting in huge populations.